Solving Starbucks Problems – 2. Loss of Coffee Aroma

 Before FlavorLock, store partners used to open large bags of freshly roasted coffee… One pound at a time, they would measure and scoop into paper bags.
 This is how whole bean was sold for customer at-home brewing.
 All this bean handling, pouring, measuring and scooping introduced a lot of aroma to the store.
 Finally, any product that didn’t sell within seven days was ground up and donated.
 (Yet another chance for scent to waft through the store).

-FlavorLock as replacement for hand scooping has reduced coffee aroma.
+FlavorLock as a replacement for hand scooping has reduced coffee aroma.

 Its no wonder baristas have lost passion for coffee.
 Who gets excited about a canned good?